richxrx/rsystfip-project/apps/frontend/README.md

 The RSystfip Frontend includes the following scripts:

-- Development Mode: Starts the frontend application in development mode using Vite.
+- **Development Mode**: Starts the frontend application in development mode using Vite.

   ```bash
   pnpm run dev
   ```

-- Build: Compiles the TypeScript code into JavaScript and creates a production build using Vite.
+- **Build**: Compiles the TypeScript code into JavaScript and creates a production build using Vite.

   ```bash
   pnpm run build
   ```

-- Lint: Lints the TypeScript files in the src directory using ESLint.
+- **Lint**: Lints the TypeScript files in the src directory using ESLint.

   ```bash
   pnpm run lint
   ```

-- Preview: Previews the production build using Vite's server.
+- **Preview**: Previews the production build using Vite's server.

   ```bash
   pnpm run preview
   ```

-- `Format`: Formats the TypeScript and SCSS files in the src directory using Prettier.
+- **Format**: Formats the TypeScript and SCSS files in the src directory using Prettier.

   ```bash
   pnpm run format